ivankravets/BulliBus/README.md

  * Just want to send messages between a few devices
  * Want to be able to read what your devices are talking
  * Are fed up searching for a bus protocol which runs on all your devices

+= Bus timing =

+BulliBus depends on the well behaviour of its participants.
+In order to allow a wide variety of implementations (even slow ones) and keeping them simple the requirements are quiet lax.

+General Timing:

+ 1 Master sends request string:           - no Limit
+ 2 waiting for Client to response         - 20ms
+ 3 Client sends response                  - 5ms
+ 4 In between character time              - 5ms
+ 5 Time until Master sends next request   - emediately

+If you are using rs485 DE feature there are some more delays:

+ 0.5 Master enables DE
+ 1.5 Time until master releases DE        - 5ms
+ 2.5 Client enables DE
+ 4.5 Time until client releases DE        - 5ms

+If no response from client is expected the master can emediately continue sending after 1.5

+ISSUES:
+ * Timings are not implemented yet
+ * The implementations uses more buffers than may be required
+ * More patchy
+ * Standard arduino Serial doesn't allow us to use interrupts but they would make living much more easy.
+Reimplement serial or say it's feature?
+ * Not having to use DE feature would simplify timing and make general implementation more easy and bus faster.
+This can be done by x-linking TTL directly or by e.g. using a CAN transceiver or I²C driver.